mahf-opt/mahf/docs/overview.md

 # MAHF
 A framework for modular construction and evaluation of meta-heuristics.

-Take a look at the [framework] module for a description of how MAHF's module system works.
+This document provides an overview of what MAHF provides and where those features can be found.
+The individual module's documentation then describes how it can be used in practice.

 ## Primary Features

-- Simple modular costruction of metaheuristics
+- Simple modular construction of metaheuristics
 - Collection of common operators
+- Templates for common heuristics
-- Collection of common benchmark problems
+- A basic set of benchmark problems
 - Utilities for parameter optimization
 - Utilities for efficient evaluation and tracking

 ## Crate Structure

-### framework
+### The `framework` module

-The [framework] module contains the utilities for constructing and running modular heuristics.
-Most importantly [framework::Configuration] which describes a heuristic and [framework::run] which will apply the provided config to a given problem.
-Also see the [framework] module for a description of how MAHF's module system works.
+The [framework] module is the heart of MAHF and provides everything for constructing and running modular heuristics.
+Most importantly [framework::Configuration] which describes a heuristic and [framework::run] which will run the given heuristic on a benchmark problem.

-### operators

-The [operators] module collects implementations of operators.
-There is a module for each of the [framework::components] providing a solid foundation of reusable operators.

-### heuristics
+### The `heuristics` module

-The [heuristics] module contains many of the common heuristics implemented in a modular fashion.
+The [heuristics] module contains many common heuristics implemented in a modular fashion.
+It serves both as a collection of directly usable heuristics and as a template library for constructing your own.
+If you are in doubt, how you should model your heuristic with MAHF, taking a look at the source code of the heuristics in this module is a great starting point.

+### The `operators` module

+The [operators] module collects implementations of operators which can then be combined to form a heuristic.

-### problems
+### The `problems` module

-The [problems] module contains many of the common benchmark problems used when evaluation a heuristics performance.
+The [problems] module contains many common benchmark problems used to evaluate a heuristics performance.

-### tracking
+### The `tracking` module

-The [tracking] module provides logging facilities.
-When running a heuristic, the [tracking::Log] will keep track of all interesting metrics.
-These can then be saved in a custom csv and ron based format.
+The [tracking] module provides facilities for tracking state during the evaluation, as well as utilities to store these logs on disk.